ceph/ceph/doc/radosgw/multisite.rst

    radosgw-admin period update --commit

-Zone Group and Zone Settings
+Zonegroup and Zone Settings
 ----------------------------

-When configuring a default zone group and zone, the pool name includes the zone name.
+When configuring a default zonegroup and zone, the pool name includes the zone name.
 For example:

 -  ``default.rgw.control``